18F/join.tts.gsa.gov/pages/positions/cloud-platform-lead.md

 - Ensure easy deployment and upgrades of platforms and subsystems
 - Ensure infrastructure is used efficiently

-### Key objective #4:  Automate platform operations using modern software development techniques.
+### Key objective #4:  Automate platform operations using modern software development techniques
 - Treat configuration as code: manage, design, deploy, and test platform operations
 - Develop automation tools to eliminate manual tasks, reduce errors, and increase the team’s productivity
 - Deploy software in a repeatable and documented way, tracking specifications, process, systems, and procedures